Welcome to the Rudolph Club: your once-a-month meeting to simplify your holidays and get organized for Christmas!

 Get Ready For Christmas with the Christmas Countdown!

 The Christmas Countdown is a simplified, no-nonsense holiday organization plan.
 Beginning on October 26, 2014 it's a six-week set of daily reminder messages, printable Christmas planner pages, essays to make you think, and fun--and frugal--gift, craft and baking ideas.

 The Countdown is for you if you want to simplify your holidays and prepare for the season in a gradual, low-stress manner.
 With no major cleaning or decluttering assignments, the Countdown is a streamlined path to an organized holiday season.

-Once called the House & Holidays Plan, this 18-week program has been rewritten for 2013, with a fresh new emphasis.
+Once called the House and Holidays Plan, this 18-week program has been rewritten for 2013, with a fresh new emphasis.
 Authored by Organized Home editor, Cynthia Ewer, this whole-house plan includes both home cleaning and organizing assignments, designed to take you week-by-week to a Christmas-clean home.

 Along the way, the HHP breaks down holiday chores into small, achievable weekly steps.
 You'll create a Christmas planner, get a jump on gifts and plan scrumptious holiday meals.
 Working together with friends makes the journey fun!

 What if neither one of these plans feels right for you?
 Some readers who celebrate alternate holidays or who have other unique circumstances develop their own plans.
-Other folks use both plans, beginning work on their homes with the House & Holidays Plan, and swinging into high gear for holiday prep when the Countdown begins in October.
+Other folks use both plans, beginning work on their homes with the House and Holidays Plan, and swinging into high gear for holiday prep when the Countdown begins in October.
 Make these plans work for you by making them your own!